Shakhbut bin Sultan Al Nahyan: Personal life

-His first wife was his first cousin, Sheikha Fakhera bint Hazza Al Nahyan, who was also the mother of all his children.
-They had two sons, Saeed and Sultan, both of them died in their youth while living in exile with their father.
-Saeed was married to his cousin, the daughter of his uncle Sheikh Zayed in Buraimi in 1963.
+Shakhbut married twice.
+His first wife was his first cousin, Sheikha Fakhera bint Hazza Al Nahyan, and she was the mother of all his children.
+They had two sons, Saeed and Sultan.
+Both of his sons predeceased Shakhbut; they died in their youth while living in exile with their father.
+The elder son, Saeed, was married to his cousin, the daughter of his uncle Sheikh Zayed in Buraimi in 1963.
+He has a son named Tahnoun.
+Saeed's daughter, Fakhra is married to Nahyan bin Mubarak Al Nahyan.
+Sultan also had a son, Khalifa.
 Their descendants continue to live in the emirate of Abu Dhabi.
 In addition to his two sons, Sheikh Shakhbut also had four daughters, Osha, Mozah, Qoot and Rawdha.
-His second wife was Mariam bint Rashid Al Otaiba.
-Shakhbut's family was later exiled to Iran under his brother's orders, housed by Sheikh Abdulkarim Al-Faisali of the Banu Tamim clan.
+Shakhbut's second wife was Mariam bint Rashid Al Otaiba.
+They did not have children together.

+After being deposed, Shakhbut and his family went into exile to Iran under his brother Zayed's orders.
+They resided in the Khuzestan province of Iran.
+They were hosted by Sheikh Abdulkarim Al-Faisali of the Banu Tamim tribe.

 Honours

-On 24 April 1966 King Hussein awarded him the Nahda Order, then the highest Jordanian honour.
+On 24 April 1966 King Hussein of Jordan awarded him the Nahda Order, then the highest Jordanian honour.